NirantK/best-of-jupyter/README.md

 #  If you are working on image segmentation task, you can easily add red rectangles per subplot:
 draw_rect(ax, char_bounding_boxes)  # will add red bounding boxes for each character
 ```

-### General Tips
-- If your imports are failing, check your notebook kernel on the right top in gray
-- Consider using ```conda``` for instead of ```pip virtualenv``` similar because that ensures package versions are consistent. `conda` is not a Python package manager.
-Check [conda (vs pip): Myths and Misconceptions](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/) from the creator of Pandas
-- The cell type can be changed to markdown and plain text too
-    - Some people convert code cells to markdown if you don't want to execute them but don't want to comment either
-- Consider downloading a notebook as a Python file and then push to Gitlab for code review

 ### Please don't overdo Cell Magic
 - Don't use alias and alias_magic unless extremely helpful.
 Aliases make your code difficult to read for other developers